 Fed officials too are beginning to sound the warning bells, and it’s up to us to pay attention.
 And for you and your investments, the onset of inflation, its overall rate, and the acceleration of its growth could have a major impact on the value of your assets.

-Retirees have already faced an uphill battle when it comes to affording the necessities of life once they leave the workplace.
-With Social Security benefits having barely budged over the past decade and stock markets only belatedly offering retirees some bit of asset growth, many retirees have struggled to make ends meet.
+Americans have already faced an uphill battle when it comes to affording the necessities of life once they leave the workplace.
+With Social Security benefits having barely budged over the past decade and stock markets only belatedly offering investors some bit of asset growth, many in retirement have struggled to make ends meet.
 Rising inflation could harm them, and negatively impact the well-being of those about to enter retirement.

 The Debate Within the Federal Reserve